Yogi Ramsuratkumar

 story is that one morning, as usual, he was going to a little

-at that time knowing who was going to be there.
-He saw an old
+went at that time knowing who was going to be there.
+He saw an

-sadhu also buying something, maybe some cigarettes too.
-And this
+old sadhu also buying something, maybe some cigarettes too.
+And

-sadhu takes from the shop owner what he had asked for and turns
+this sadhu takes from the shop owner what he had asked for and

-around and looks at Swami and says, 'Who are you?'
-Swami takes
+turns around and looks at Swami and says, 'Who are you?'
+Swami

-a step back, and he looks at him as he does out of the comer of
+takes a step back, and he looks at him as he does out of the

-his eye, and he says, 'I am who you are.
-And who are you?'
-It
+comer of his eye, and he says, 'I am who you are.
+And who are

-was this joyous occasion of two Masters meeting, and they both
+you?'
+It was this joyous occasion of two Masters meeting, and

-knew it was this little leela, this little miracle, right in the
+they both knew it was this little leela, this little miracle,

-and he used to love to have me read them over and over and over.
+think, and he used to love to have me read them over and over

-He would say, 'You know, this beggar is only the dust at the Lord's
+and over.
+He would say, 'You know, this beggar is only the dust

 Once or twice late at night he has said to me that he is a Master.